Free: How To Find Out if Someone Is a Felon, See Criminal Records

 Many states have also passed Ban the Box laws to limit when employers can inquire about a person’s criminal history.
 Most ban the box laws do not allow a background check until a candidate has been scheduled for an interview or has been extended a conditional offer of employment.

 State laws regarding sealing, expunging or pardoning crimes can also help protect an individual with a felony charge by erasing the matter completely from the record, or sealing it from public view.
-Each state has its own guidelines regarding sealing or expunging records which may lead someone to ask how long does a felony stay on your record?
-Indefinitely unless it has been sealed or expunged by the courts.
+Each state has its own guidelines regarding sealing or expunging records, leading to inquiries about the duration of a felony’s presence on one’s record.
+Typically, it remains indefinitely unless sealed or expunged by the courts.

 That’s why these laws are designed to help those with non-violent felonies get a fresh start.